hacktons/homebrew-cli/README.md

 ### 2. How to use

-Type  `apkcompare` in your terminal, you should the usage help.
+Type `apkcompare` into terminal to find out the usage help.

-Generally, it receives a folder of apks as input parameter `-p, --path`, then generate a `xlsx` file.
+Generally, it receives a folder of apks as input parameter (see as `-p, --path`), then generate a `xlsx` report.

 ```bash
 apkcompare -p ./ -o report.xlsx